Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 I have never taken anyone to court before, and I am simply asking that this case is overseen by fair, impartial judges.

 ## I'm claiming against the Guardian because their coverage contributed towards a worldwide panic which caused, health, travel, transport and social problems for many British citizens, and businesses, at home in the UK, or abroad.
+THe hysterical coverage from the Guardian caused widespread problems in the Taipei business community.

 The Guardian Newspaper wrote at least dozens of articles claiming that: